 Living Will in Arizona

-Our Scottsdale Arizona Estate Planning Attorney, Chris Hildebrand, of Hildebrand Law, PC Discusses the Use of a Living Will with Advanced Medical Directives in an Arizona Estate Plan.
+Our Scottsdale Arizona Estate Planning Attorney discusses the Use of a Living Will with Advanced Medical Directives in an Arizona Estate Plan.

 A Living Will in Arizona is a document containing a person’s directives regarding medical care that person refuses to receive in the event that person becomes incapacitated.
 An Arizona Living Will contains what is commonly referred to as Advanced Medical Directives because they contain a person’s “directives” that were made in “advance” of that person becoming incapacitated.

 As the United States population ages and the Baby Boomer generation approaches retirement age, the topic of late-life care is becoming one of increasing importance.
 More and more people are facing the prospect of ending up in a hospital bed being treated for some type of degenerative disease or terminal illness.
 In fact, one out of five Americans dies in a hospital intensive care unit, while up to 60 percent of the population dies in a hospital.

 In addition, between 25 and 35 percent of Americans die in nursing homes.
 Many of these people end up being incapacitated by their illness, to the point where they can no longer speak for themselves.
 When this happens, it is left up to their loved ones to make crucial choices about what types of procedures to use and how long to continue providing care to keep the patient alive, decisions which can be overwhelmingly difficult to make for another person.